-Registered student organizations that raise fund for an outside charitable organization must receive prior approval form the Assistant Director for Events and Organizations.
+Registered student organizations that raise fund for an outside charitable organization must receive prior approval from the Office of Student Activities.

 2.9.5.1 The organization that will receive the donation must be a non-profit organization and the organizations name and information must be specified on the completed event request form.
 Funds raised must be deposited into the University fundraising account designated for registered student organizations so that proper documentation can be made and a University check can be cut to the selected non-profit organization.
 Registered student organizations must provide the following: a letter (specifying the donation, its purpose, the amount and who it was raised by), a contact person for the organization, mailing address and W-9.